HfMT-ZM4/symbolist-electron/readme.md

     </g>
 </g>
  ```

-As with the symbol format, the `container` format has a top-level `<g>` group tag, which is identified by the class name as the first element, followed by the class `symbol` which marks the top-level grouping object of the symbol, followed by the class `container` which marks this objects as a container type.

-The two sub-groups within the `container` type are:
-* `display` a group that holds the visual display of the container symbol, and
-* `contents` which contains other symbols

 Symbols and containers could also potentially be HTML elements instead of SVG.
 In the case of HTML you would use `<div>` tags instead of SVG `<g>`:
 html: